Health library

 Causes of back pain

-Your back is a complex structure, notes the American Academy of Orthopaedic Surgeons (AAOS), consisting of:
+Your back is a complex structure, consisting of:

 - Vertebrae.
 These are the bones in your spine that are stacked one on top of another.